Not sure what to do in Bucharest in one day? Don’t worry we are here to help.

 If you are visiting in the summer or the weather is nice, you will find numerous hammocks and bean bags, and obviously no vacation is complete without laying in a hammock!

 Their drinks are medium in price but for its unique atmosphere, it is a small price to pay.

 Make sure you make a reservation or come early because this place does get busy!

 The real party in Bucharest starts from around 10 PM to 11 PM, but doesn’t get crazy until it is about midnight.

 Surprisingly, the historic center of Bucharest (aka the Old Town) is one of the best places to experience the Bucharest nightclubs.
 Historical buildings have been turned into clubs and bars, and loud music can be heard through the old facades.

-If you are traveling solo in Bucharest and would like some company to check out Bucharest’s night scene, here are our recommended tours:
+If you are traveling solo in Bucharest and would like some company to check out Bucharest’s night scene, check out this Bucharest pub crawl!